WPDevelopers/notificationx/README.txt

 == Upgrade Notice ==

-[Minor Update]: Bug-fixes and improvements.
+[Major Update]: New fatures, bug-fixes and improvements.